miketon/JupyterJeep/nanoGPT3-karpathy/markmap/nanoGPT-nnModule.mm.md

       - `return` logits 🧮, loss 🪬
         - Finally, the **logits** and the **loss** are **returned** from the forward function
+          - @audit ... where is it returned to ???
+Generate ???
           - 🧮 **logits** can be used to **generate predictions**
           - 🪬 **loss** is used during training to **update the model's weights**
     - ߷ **`generate`** (self, idx 👁️‍🗨️, max_new_tokens):